Summary: in this tutorial, you’ll learn about the Tkinter Label

 Output:

-widget to display an image, you follow these steps:
+To display an image label, you follow these steps:

-First, create a PhotoImage widget by passing the path of the photo to the PhotoImage
+Second, create a PhotoImage widget by passing the path of the image to the PhotoImage

 constructor: